hsherl/hsherl.github.io/content/teaching/supervisions/wah.md

 - Austin JL.
 A Plea for Excuses: The Presidential Address.
 Proceedings of the Aristotelian Society.
 1956;57:1-30.
 - Soames S. Austin’s Sense and Sensibilia.
 In: Philosophical Analysis in the Twentieth Century.
 Volume 2, The Age of Meaning.
 Princeton University Press; 2005:138-154.
-- Baz A. (B) When Words Are Called for a Defense of Ordinary Language Philosophy.
+- Baz A. When Words Are Called for a Defense of Ordinary Language Philosophy.
 Harvard University Press; 2012.
 - Grice P. Prolegomena.
 In: Studies in the Way of Words.
 Harvard University Press; 1991:3-21.

 # 2 Wittgenstein